funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

       Instead, when cycling, 'I am empty' moves to stack.
       Popping 'I am empty' does nothing
 [] - ExplainationBox: Click outside to hide
+[] - capacity should be displaying current capacity

 Design
 [] - Need a global logo / something to click back to home